fitzhaile/ai-experiment/README.md

 # Eugene the AI Sea Cow 🦭

-A simple, elegant chat interface powered by OpenAI's GPT-5-mini with live web search capability.
+A simple, elegant chat interface powered by OpenAI GPT and Anthropic Claude models with live web search capability.

 ## Overview

 Eugene is a conversational AI assistant that can:
-- Answer questions using GPT-5-mini (OpenAI's latest mini model)
+- Answer questions using multiple AI models (GPT-4o, GPT-4o-mini, Claude 3.5 Haiku)
-- Search the web for current information (using OpenAI's web_search tool)
+- Search the web for current information using Brave Search API
-- Filter results to only cite .gov sources (optional)
+- Filter results by data source (specific websites or .gov domains)
+- Apply intelligent pronoun substitution for location-specific queries
 - Remember conversation context for natural, multi-turn discussions

 ### Architecture